This fear often comes from an unconscious assumption that there’s a universal rule book for how humans should behave.

 Some people knowingly or unknowingly believe in a human rule book

-Overcoming this trigger (not doing things people expect or are commonly seen) will require you to no longer believe you should feel bad if people think you are “abnormal” or when you do things that go against a law others abide by or think exists.
-If you think you should feel bad or that their opinions are right, then you are likely elevating their opinion above your own
+Overcoming the emotional trigger of not doing things people expect or are commonly seen will require you to no longer knowingly or unknowingly think you should feel bad if people view you as”abnormal” when you do things that go against a way of thinking or rulebook others abide by, or think exists.

-Why their opinion doesn’t matter
+Why the opinions of others doesn’t matter

-For example, consider moving into a different environment that will make it easier for you to achieve your goals.
+For example, you can consider moving into a different environment that will make it easier for you to achieve your goals.
 Figuring out a strategy may take time and thought, but your efforts will often yield more psychological and physical benefits than doing nothing or thinking your situation can’t change.
 We acknowledge that some people can be in incredibly difficult situations.

-Recommended reads for overcoming social anxiety (link)
+Recommended reads for overcoming social anxiety

 There’s more

-If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence we encourage you to view our self-help solutions for these and other common psychological challenges.
+If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence, we encourage you to view our self-help solutions for these and other common psychological challenges.

 Looking for more?